Definition

 Antivirus software is distributed in several forms, including standalone antivirus scanners, machine learning and cloud-based programs, malware signatures and internet security software suites that offer antivirus protection, along with firewalls, privacy controls and other security protections.
 Popular providers of both free and commercial antivirus products include AVG Technologies, Kaspersky, Malwarebytes, McAfee, Norton and Trend Micro.

-Some antivirus software vendors offer basic versions of their products at no charge.
-These free versions generally offer basic antivirus and spyware protection, but more advanced features and protections are usually available only to paying customers.
+Some antivirus software vendors offer free basic versions of their products.
+These provide basic antivirus and spyware protection, but more advanced features and protections are usually available only to paying customers.

 While some OSes are targeted more frequently by virus developers, antivirus software is available for most OSes: